Words: Claire Matheson Photos: Monica Tindall

 With over-extended stomachs, none of us know how we’re going to fit dessert in.
 Shady brings out a trio of rice puddings, or riz bi haleeb (RM19), made from sugar, milk and rose water, available in three toppings: cashew nuts, honey with banana, and a cocoa-rich chocolate and raisin.
 There is also a platter of rahat el halkoum, or Turkish delight (RM19) with honey and rose water.
 A childhood favourite for many, it pairs beautifully with the fragrant, silky Lebanese coffee (RM10/cup, RM15/pot), which is easy to drink without sugar or milk, lacking the bitterness of other Middle Eastern blends.
 An offering of halva rounds out our extensive meal, small slices of a biscuity-nougat like texture, with nutty tahini and crystalised sugar.

-Reasons to visit: Feast yourself silly on a range of mezze platters, including traditional dips with breads, fatayers, falafels and anything with lamb.
+Reasons to visit Byblos Lebanese Restaurant: Feast yourself silly on a range of mezze platters, including traditional dips with bread, fatayers, falafels and anything with lamb.
 Simply good food, traditionally made, with very reasonable prices.
 For the adventurous souls try the nayyeh with garlic paste and wash it all down with some Arak.
 Kesah!